Salazar-99/gstation/README.md

 it half an hour into a VM build.

 Everything else — Lima, kubectl, helm, jq — is installed by the scripts.

-> **If the domain already serves a live site, read the DNS warning below before
-> running `k8s.sh`.** It repoints existing records at the tunnel.

 ## Deploying